Vulnerable Consumer Policy

 - Does the client indicate they may have a disability or impairment based on their voice, pronunciation, breathing, hearing or ability to understand the conversation?
 Are they coherent and fluent in the language being used?

-When dealing with vulnerable consumers, Connect Insurance train staff to tailor the communication appropriately to ensure the needs of the client are met, and that they are not exposed to detriment; this is usually achieved by ensuring staff remain aware of the following guidelines:
+When dealing with vulnerable consumers, Connect Insurance train staff to tailor the communication appropriately to ensure the needs of the client are met.
+This serves to ensure customers are not exposed to detriment.
+This is usually achieved by ensuring staff remain aware of the following guidelines:

 - Remain patient and empathetic; do not rush the client, interrupt or appear impatient.
 Allow the consumer to arrive at their own decisions and process the information sufficiently.